 The Learning Zone

-The Learning Zone is located centrally on Alexandra Square and is accessible at all times of day and night.
+The is located centrally on Alexandra Square and is accessible at all times of day and night.
 It provides a relaxed environment in which students can work in groups.
 A laptop loan service, run by ISS Service desk, is located in the Learning Zone, and pods are available to book for meetings, presentations and group work.

 The University Library is open at all times of day and night throughout term-time, providing access to books, study space, PCs and printers.
 The online library of more than 300,000 electronic journals, e-books and databases is accessible whenever or wherever you are.